pbissonho/koin.dart/website/docs/start/quickstart/kotlin.md

-# Getting Started with Kotlin app {docsify-ignore-all}
+# Getting Started with Dart app

-> This tutorial lets you write a Kotlin application and use Koin inject and retrieve your components.
+> This tutorial lets you write a Dart application and use Koin inject and retrieve your components.

 ## Get the code